-In this context, and at first sight, the book Becoming Madam Chancellor by Joyce Marie Mushaben stands out from the crowd.
-Mushaben, an American political scientist, argues that Angela Merkel, likewise the “German reunification” in the 90s, embodies a sort of miracle (77).
+In this context, at first sight, the book Becoming Madame Chancellor by Joyce Marie Mushaben stands out from the crowd.
+Mushaben, an American political scientists, argues that Angela Merkel, likewise the “German reunification” in the 90s, embodies a sort of miracle (77).
 More specifically, the Chancellor herself spurred a “cultural revolution” in Germany.
 Unlike anyone else before, Merkel raised the status of women in the country.
-Part of the explanation Mushaben provides, relies upon Merkel’s “socialist past” as she grew up in the German Democratic Republic (GDR).
+Part of the explanation Mushaben provides, relies in Merkel’s “socialist past” as she grew up in the Democratic Republic (DDR).

-Well written and filled with qualitative data, the book is yet a bit over-stretched given its 342 pages.
-However, the data through which Mushaben backs her arguments are excellent.
-The volume contains many extracts from interviews conducted by Mushaben with high-level politicians across the country over the past 30 years.
-Among the latter, a conversation with Angela Merkel dating back to the 90s – a time when no one could imagine the future of the Chancellor – stands out.
+Well written and filled with qualitative data, the book is yet a bit over-stretched along its 342 pages.
+However, the data through which Mushaben backs her arguments is excellent.
+The volume contains countless extracts from interviews conducted by Mushaben with high-level politicians across the country over the past 30 years.
+Among the latter, an interview with Angela Merkel back in the 90s – a time when no one could imagine the future of the Chancellor – stands out.
 More than that, the author merges wisely secondary literature and journalistic material form national and international media outlets.

-Against this background, it is then again astonishing how Mushaben understands Merkel’s political style to be an outcome of her “socialisation” in the GDR.
-But the reason is as simple as sensible: the Chancellor was an outlier if compared to 90% of women born and grown up in the formerly Democratic Republic.
+Against this background, it is then again truly surprising how Mushaben understands Merkel’s political style to be an outcome of her “socialisation” in the DDR.
+But the reasons is as simple as sensible: the Chancellor was an outlier, if compared to 90% of women born and grown up in the formerly Democratic Republic.
 First of all, Merkel didn’t become a mother.
-Secondarily, she grew up as the daughter of a priest in a State that was thorough in – and effectively – trying to shut any religious power-influence.
-By the way, Merkel was born in Western Germany.
+Secondarily, she grew up as the daughter of a Priest in a State that was notoriously – and effectively – trying to shut any religious power-influence.
+By the way, Merkel was actually born in Western Germany.
 Moreover, political factors didn’t interfere with Merkel’s ability to study and accomplish strong academic results.
-All that taken into consideration, it is impossible not to raise an eyebrow as the author tries to explain Merkel’s political style through her “socialisation” in the GDR.
-One must concede however that Mushaben solidly shows how Merkel’s GDR-derived “inertia”, ability “to adapt” and “strike compromises”, drove her success in a Catholic, men-lead Western CDU party.
-At the same time, the conceptual framework, which is outlined at the beginning of the book, too vague to define specific causal relationships between “GDR-socialisation”, on the one hand, and “political ability”, on the other one.
+All that taken into consideration, it is impossible not to raise an eyebrow as one tries to explain Merkel’s political style through her “socialisation” in the DDR.
+Yet, one must concede that Mushaben solidly shows how Merkel’s DDR-derived “inertia”, ability “to adapt” and “strike compromises”, drove her success in a Catholic, men-lead Western CDU party.
+At the same time, the conceptual framework, which is outlined at the beginning of the book, is too vague to define specific causal-relationships between “DDR-socialisation”, on the one hand, and “political ability”, on the other one.
 The author does not bring enough counterfactual elements to the fore.